Esha Manchanda

 Presented as a talk and poster at SSBBI & Neuroscience Singapore 2024

-SlidesMetabolic impairments are shown to be implicated in the pathogenesis of neuroinflammatory diseases such as MS, and therapies aimed at enhancing metabolic functions could potentially attenuate neuroinflammation and open new avenues for treatment of progressive MS. In this study, we are investigating the role of mitochondrial, autophagic, and lysosomal dysfunction in progressive MS, exploring their interconnected roles in driving neuroinflammation and neurodegeneration.
+Metabolic impairments are shown to be implicated in the pathogenesis of neuroinflammatory diseases such as MS, and therapies aimed at enhancing metabolic functions could potentially attenuate neuroinflammation and open new avenues for treatment of progressive MS. In this study, we investigated the role of mitochondrial, autophagic, and lysosomal dysfunction in progressive MS, exploring their interconnected roles in driving neuroinflammation and neurodegeneration.

-In my thesis, I explored the relationship between the Epstein-Barr Virus and Multiple Sclerosis.
+In my undergraduate thesis, I explored the relationship between the Epstein-Barr Virus (EBV) and Multiple Sclerosis.
 Through a mathematical modeling approach, my work studies the potential link between EBV and MS, closely examining the immune system's response to EBV infection.
 It investigates the role of T-cell exhaustion in uncontrolled EBV lytic activity in B cells, leading to chronic inflammation and potentially the development of MS.

-Research Intern, Max Hospitals & Ashoka UniversityJanuary 2023 - June 2023Over the past year, I have developed a growing interest in the gut microbiome and its impact on health.
+Over time I have developed a growing interest in the gut microbiome and its impact on health.
 I worked on a project employing model-agnostic meta-learning techniques aimed at predicting diseases through the targeted analysis of fecal gut microbiome data.
-Beyond this, my interest extends to exploring the intricate connections between the gut microbiome and various health dimensions, including its role in both wellness and disease pathology.

-Teaching
+5. Teaching

 I really enjoy teaching, and inspired by my many great teachers, I adopt a constructivist teaching style—where I focus on guiding students to construct knowledge rather than passively absorb information.